itsfarseen/boltdb-benchmarks/Readme.md

 Let N be the number of records in the DB.

-- Read:
-  Read N/2 random records, one per transaction.
+- Read: Read N/2 random records, one per transaction.
-- ReadMany:
-  Read N/3 consecutive records, starting from the middle of the DB.
+- ReadMany: Read N/3 consecutive records, starting from the middle of the DB, in a single transaction.
-- FieldSum:
-  Find the sum of a field by iterating through the entire database.
+- FieldSum: Find the sum of a field by iterating through the entire database, in a single transaction.
-- Update:
-  Update a single field for N/2 random records, one update per transaction.
+- Update: Update a single field for N/2 random records, one update per transaction.
-- Storage:
-  On disk size of the database.
+- Storage: On disk size of the database.

 For all of the tests except storage, time per single record is reported.
 This is obtained by dividing the total time taken by the number of records.